Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Results

-In the other case, we restricted the number of initial conditions per $\alpha$-value.
-Despite this limitation, the model generally succeeded in predicting limit cycle dynamics and the transition leading to collapse.
-However, the predicted global bifurcation occurred at a lower $\alpha$-value than in the primary experiment.

 For both types of data reduction, the best-performing random seeds were able to reproduce the qualitative behaviour of the true system.
-Nonetheless, a visual comparison with results from the primary experiment reveals a noticeable decline in quantitative accuracy (Appendix~\ref{sec:B_bifdiagrams}), suggesting that while the overall dynamics remain consistent, the precise locations and timing of bifurcations become less reliable with less training data.
+Nonetheless, a visual comparison with results from the primary experiment reveals a noticeable decline in quantitative accuracy (Appendix~\ref{Ap:extrathree}), suggesting that while the overall dynamics remain consistent, the precise locations and occurrences of bifurcations become less reliable with less training data.

-\subsection{Experiment 3: Noise levels}
+\subsubsection{Experiment 3: Noise levels}

 Finally, we introduced different levels of measurement noise into the training data.
-At low noise levels, the predicted bifurcation parameter range and amplitude of limit cycles showed considerable variation across different random seeds.
+At low noise levels, the predicted bifurcation locations and amplitude of limit cycles showed considerable variation across different random seeds.
 Nevertheless, the best-performing seed still produced a reasonable qualitative approximation of the system dynamics.
 With higher noise levels, the model’s predictions for the onset of limit cycles became less precise, exhibiting larger deviations compared to the primary, noise-free experiment.
 Despite this increased uncertainty, the model remained capable of distinguishing between distinct dynamical regimes, successfully identifying both the emergence of limit cycles and the eventual occurrence of the global bifurcation.
+Further discussion of the quantitative accuracy can be found in Appendix~\ref{Ap:extrathree}.